plaudev/ParseStarterProjectFromScratch/README.md

 ### 1.1.1 Deploy To Heroku

 Click purple "Deploy To Heroku" button & follow instructions to create a Parse app on Heroku.
 Specify a unique application name.
-A free Heroku is required.
+A free Heroku account is required.

 #### 1.1.1.1 Heroku Environment Variables